amittian/Deep-Sentiment-Analysis/README.md

 ### _Deep Emotion Analysis refers to the use of deep learning techniques, particularly deep neural networks, to analyze and understand the sentiment or emotional tone expressed in text data._

-**Deep Learning:** Deep learning is a subset of machine learning that involves artificial neural networks with multiple layers (deep neural networks).
+:ballot_box_with_check: **Deep Learning:** Deep learning is a subset of machine learning that involves artificial neural networks with multiple layers (deep neural networks).
 These networks are capable of learning complex patterns and representations from data, making them well-suited for tasks like sentiment analysis, where context and subtleties play a significant role.

 **Sentiment Analysis:** Sentiment analysis is the task of classifying the emotional sentiment expressed in text data.
 It typically involves assigning a sentiment label to the text, such as "positive," "negative," or "neutral."
 More advanced sentiment analysis models can distinguish between fine-grained sentiments and emotions.